top of page

 Mitigating Tuberculosis (TB) Transmission

 Tuberculosis (TB) is a threat to captive elephants everywhere.
 This disease is of special concern in Asian elephant range countries like Nepal where captive and wild elephants intermingle during grazing or breeding and where captive elephants come into close contact with wild rhinos during tourist activities.
-Read about ECI’s Tuberculosis Surveillance Program in Nepal.
+Read about ECI's TB Surveillance Program in Nepal.

 Asian Elephant Specialist Group